Alaska: Climate

+Fauna

+Alaska is the last stronghold of many large mammals in the United States and is home to 112 species of mammal.
+Charismatic mammals of the state include gray wolves, Canada lynx, arctic and red fox, black, brown, and polar bears, walrus, sea otters, wolverines, moose, American bison, caribou, mountain goat, Muskoxen, and dall sheep.
+The state is home to 6 native amphibian species, the Columbia spotted frog, wood frog, rough-skinned newt, long-toed salamander, northwestern salamander, and western toad.
+Over 500 bird species have been documented in Alaska, most of which are migratory visitors during the warmer summer months.
+Charismatic birds of the state include emperor goose, trumpeter swan, king eider, willow ptarmigan, sandhill crane, American golden plover, Hudsonian whimbrel, Dunlin, marbled murrelet, tufted puffin, Bonaparte's gull, bald eagle, snowy owl, gyrfalcon, Canada jay, boreal chickadee, pine grosbeak, redpoll, and snow bunting.
+The state has one endemic bird, the McKay's bunting which is only found on the islands of Hall and St. Matthew.
+The freshwater ecosystems of the state are home to a wide array of fish including northern pike, pink, chum, coho, sockeye, and chinook salmon, rainbow trout, and arctic lamprey.
+Saltwater fish of the state include Pacific halibut, Pacific cod, and yelloweye rockfish.
+The coastal waters of the state are also home to a wide variety of cetaceans including harbor porpoise, Pacific white-sided dolphin, orca, humpback whale, bowhead whale, fin whale, gray whale, and beluga.

 Demographics

 The United States Census Bureau found in the 2020 United States census that the population of Alaska was 733,391 on April 1, 2020, a 3.3% increase since the 2010 United States census.
 In the 2010 United States Census, Alaska had a population of 710,231, an increase of 13.3%, up from 626,932 at the 2000 U.S. census.

 In 2020, Alaska ranked as the 48th largest state by population, ahead of only Vermont and Wyoming.
 Alaska is the least densely populated state, and one of the most sparsely populated areas in the world, at 1.2 PD/sqmi.
 The next state, Wyoming, has 5.8 PD/sqmi.
 Alaska is by far the largest U.S. state by area, and the tenth wealthiest, per capita income.
 As of 2018 due to its population size, it is one of 14 U.S. states that still have only one telephone area code.

 In HUD's 2022 Annual Homeless Assessment Report, there were an estimated 2,320 homeless people in Alaska.